alerpaschoal/CODARFE/CODARFE python script for CMD call/README.md

 * **-d --Data**: The name of the counting table data file.
 * **-m --Metadata**: The name of the target\'s metadata file.
 * **-t --Target**: The name of the metadata column that the Target variable corresponds to.
+* **-idd --IndexData**: Flag indicating if the index appears as the first column in the data file.
+Default = True
+* **-idm --IndexMetaData**: Flag indicating if the index appears as the first column in the Metadata file.
+Default = True
 * **-o --Output**: The FOLDER\'s path, where ALL files will be saved.
 Default = metadata\'s folder
 * **-na --NameAppend**: To add a name to the model and results filenames.
 Default = None
 * **-p --Predict**: The name of the data file containing new samples that the model will predict.
   * **-po --PredictionOutput**: The path that is used when writing the prediction.
 Default = metadata\'s folder
   * **-pna --PredictionNameAppend**: The name that is added at the end of the predictions filename.
 Default = None
   * **-pra --ApplyRAforPrediction**: Apply the transformation for relative abundance to the new samples.
 (Set as False/f/F if your data is already in relative abundance).
+Default = True
+  * **-pidd --PredictIndexData**: Flag indicating if the index appears as the first column in the new data file.
 Default = True
 * **-l --LoadInstance**: The name of the instance file for an existing CODARFE model (.foda file)
   * Since it is saved in the Instance file, it is not necessary to use -d, -m, or -t when using -l.